shiamy-maker/csci-1090-f25-ps5/README.md

 ## Deliverables

-This problem set is due **Monday, October 21, 11:59pm EDT**.
+This problem set is due **Wednesday, October 23, 11:59pm EDT**.
 Remember this is how you submit:

-1. Share your Colab notebook with me and the TAs, as decribed in the notebook.
-2. Download the notebook to your computer, move it to this repository, and add, commit, and push it, just as you did for Python files in your previous problem sets.
+1. Download the notebook to your computer, move it to this repository, and add, commit, and push it, just as you did for Python files in your previous problem sets.